God has paused eternity to grant us time to make choices that will determine our immortal fate.

 THE JUDGE

-In my recollection, I stood while being judged.
+In my remembrance, I stood while being judged.
 To whom do I owe my redemption?
 Who sits on the throne of judgment?

 Revelation 7:10 And crying out with a loud voice, saying, Salvation belongs to our God who sits on the throne, and to the Lamb!

-I was returned to a life that day despite my stained garments.
+I was also returned to this life that day despite my sin-stained garments.
 Who has the power to forgive sin?

 Mark 2:10 – 11 But that you may know that the Son of Man has power on earth to forgive sins; He said to the paralytic, I say to you, arise, take up your bed, and go to your house.

 I stood in a place where only truth existed and was asked, “Why should you live?”
-But, who is it that will judge the living and the dead?
+But who will judge the living and the dead?

 2 Timothy 4:1 I charge you, therefore, before God and the Lord Jesus Christ, who will judge the living and the dead at His appearing and His kingdom.

 The answer is that Jesus, the Christ of Nazareth, is our Lord and Savior.
-Even though I had made poor choices, Jesus covered me with His blood and kept me from the second death I deserved.
+Even though I had made poor choices, Jesus covered me with His blood and kept me from a second death I rightfully deserved.

 Jesus Sheds His Blood on the Cross

-My story provides insight into the meaning of our lives because it accurately describes the consequences of poor choices.
-I had made the poor choice of disbelieving in the devil’s existence, and God revealed the truth to me.
-The truth is that the devil, hell, the lake of fire and brimstone, the judgment, and the second death are the consequences of poor choices.
+My story provides insight into the meaning of our lives because it accurately describes the consequences of our poor choices.
+I had made the poor choice of disbelieving in the devil’s existence When You Disbelieve The Devil’s Existence…, but God revealed the truth to me.
+The truth is that the devil, hell, the lake of fire and brimstone, the judgment, and the second death are the consequences of poor life choices.
 God, Jesus, heaven, and life everlasting are the consequences of our faith in Jesus Christ, the son of God.

 A CORRELATION WITH PSALM 30

-As you know from reading my seven prior postings listed at the top of the page, I entered the emergency room of a major hospital on November 7, 1986, believing that all would be well soon, not knowing that MY DAY OF DEATH was knocking at my door.
+As you know from reading the eight postings listed at the top of this journal, I entered the emergency room of a major hospital on November 7, 1986, believing that all would be well soon, not knowing that MY DAY OF DEATH was knocking at my door.
 Nor did I know that God would miraculously deliver me from a long string of attacks and calamities.

-A correlation to my experience exists in Psalm 30, a psalm of David.
-In this psalm, David honors God for saving him from his foe, healing him, delivering him from the grave, and saving him from being cast into the pit (MY JOURNEY TO SPIRITUAL GOLGOTHA.)
-My experience shows that God also did these things for me, and therein lies the correlation.
+Psalm 30, a psalm of David, in some ways correlates to my experience.
+In this psalm, David honors God for saving him from his foe, healing him, delivering him from the grave, and saving him from being cast into the pit (MY JOURNEY TO SPIRITUAL GOLGOTHA).
+My experience shows that God also did these things for me; therein lies the correlation.
 Let us start by reading a portion of Psalm 30.

 Psalm 30: 1-5 I will extol You, O LORD, for You have lifted me up, and have not let my foes rejoice over me.
 O LORD my God, I cried out to You, and you healed me.
 O LORD, You brought my soul up from the grave; You have kept me alive, that I should not go down to the pit.
 Sing praise to the LORD, you saints of His, and give thanks at the remembrance of His holy name.
 For His anger is but for a moment, His favor is for life; weeping may endure for a night, but joy comes in the morning.

 Let us honor God for His great mercy and love!
-I completely relate to the message of Psalm 30.
-So much so that I modified it to become my individual prayer of thanksgiving for all my Lord and Savior, Jesus Christ, has done for me.
+I completely relate Davids’s message in Psalm 30.
+I even modified it and made it my personal prayer of thanksgiving for all my Lord and Savior, Jesus Christ, has done for me.
 I present this personal version here, so please read along with me in thanksgiving and praise:

 One of the important traditions our family kept was our frequent visits to my grandmother’s house.
 I remember one such occasion when I was probably three or four years of age.
 For some reason my uncle set out to test my intelligence.
 To accomplish this, he held a new shiny dime in one hand and a new 1943 penny in the other.
 The unique characteristic of the 1943 penny was that it was made of steel, not copper like other pennies, apparently due to the shortage of copper during the war.
 These pennies when new were just as shiny and bright as a new dime.
 Here is a picture of one of these penny’s that will give you an idea of just how much they looked like a dime.